China has passed a controversial national security law in Hong Kong. Here's what you need to know - KEYT | KCOY

 She has repeatedly denied the law will infringe on citizens’ basic rights, stating that it will not undermine the city’s “judiciary independence and high degree of autonomy.”

+On July 1, the day after the law passed, she called it “a historical step” and “the most significant development in the relationship between the Central Authorities and the HKSAR since Hong Kong’s return to the motherland.”

-Chief Secretary Matthew Cheung, Hong Kong’s second-highest ranking official, has also insisted that only terrorists and separatists will be targeted by the law — but he has little influence in the drafting the details.
+Chief Secretary Matthew Cheung, Hong Kong’s second-highest ranking official, also insisted in June that only terrorists and separatists will be targeted by the law — but he had little influence in the drafting the details.

 Hong Kong Police Commissioner Chris Tang told Chinese state broadcaster CCTV in May that the law “will not affect Hong Kong people’s rights and freedom” and will help the city “become more stable and safe.”